yglcode/zig_interfaces/README.md

 The following are study notes of zig's code idioms/patterns for dynamic dispatching, with code extracts from zig standard libraries.
 To focus on vtab/dynamic dispatching, utility methods are removed and code are modified a bit to fit Go's model of small interfaces independent from concrete types.

-Full code is located in this [repo](https://github.com/yglcode/zig_interfaces) and you can run it with "zig test".
+Full code is located in this [repo](https://github.com/yglcode/zig_interfaces) and you can run it with "zig test interfaces.zig".

 ### set up ###
 Let's use the classical OOP example, create a few shapes: Point, Box and Circle.